 Diversity in Action

 You’ll have so many ways to get involved on campus while you’re here.
-Here are a few of our student organizations that help our students embrace their differences and advocate for others.
+Out of our more than 120 student organizations, 19% are diversity focused.
+Here are a few of our student organizations that help our students embrace their differences and advocate for others:

 - Best Buddies: Volunteer to help create opportunities with people with intellectual and developmental disabilities.
 Be a mentor and friend to community members.

 - Black Student Union (BSU): Join one of the largest organizations on campus, dedicated to fostering inclusion through events, activities, and service to the community.

 - Christian Life Communities (CLCs): Meet weekly in small groups to reflect on your faith in all facets of your life.

 - International Student Association (ISA): Help promote international cultures across campus and meet students from around the world.

 - Loyola Asian Student Association (LASO): Advocate for Asian cultures and help unite people of all backgrounds and ethnicities.

 - Muslim Student Association (MSA): Help foster interfaith and cultural understanding and create a safe place for dialogue that is open to Muslim and non-Muslim students.

 - Plus+: Help foster inclusivity at Loyola and advocate for the LGBTQIA+ community.